rltheory-workshop/rltheory-workshop.github.io/README.md

 ### Game theory
 - *Reinforcement Learning in Mean Field Games: the pitfalls and promises,* **Niao He**
 - *When are Offline Multi-Agent Games Solvable?,* **Simon Du**
--  *Towards Characterizing the First-order Query Complexity of Learning

 ### Other fun topics
 - *Reinforcement Learning from Human Feedback with Active Queries,* **Quanquan Gu**